 MORE About More

-FAMILY LIFE: I come from a Dutch background, and have spent most of my life in the country region of South Canterbury in New Zealand.
-I am blessed with two wonderful parents who through their love, hard work and devotion have raised a large family of talented adults in their own right.
+FAMILY LIFE: I came from a Dutch background, and have spent most of my life in the country region of South Canterbury in New Zealand.
+(The Dutch are known for their inventiveness.)
+I was blessed with two wonderful parents who through their love, hard work and devotion raised a large family of talented adults in their own right.

 My father came from a farming background and was orphaned at the age of 9 after serious illness and sudden death took his parents.
-He came to N.Z. in 1953 after serving in the Dutch Army in Indonesia.
+He came to N.Z. in 1953 after serving as a medic in the Dutch Army in Indonesia.
 Things were not good in Holland due to the war, so Dad decided that New Zealand would be the place that he would raise his children.
-He worked for a short time on the Roxburgh Hydro Dam before shifting to Geraldine where I, the third of his offspring was born.
+He worked for a short time on the Roxburgh Hydro Dam which was the earliest dam to be built across the great Clutha River before moving to Geraldine where I, the third of his 7 offspring was born.

-We then shifted to a lovely property in Peel Forest where my three younger brothers were born.
-After selling the property to a neighbor we shifted to Waitohi where again Dad worked on a farm.
-Just before my baby sister Diana was born we shifted to Temuka.
-This was to be our family home, the place where we all grew up.
-Dad is retired now, but is still busy in his workshop fixing or creating something, usually for someone else.
+We then moved to a lovely property in Peel Forest near the Orari River where my three younger brothers were born.
+After selling the property to a neighbour we shifted to Waitohi where again Dad and Mum worked as a married couple on a farm.
+Just before my baby sister Diana was born we moved to Temuka.
+Our house on North Town Belt and later named Richard Pearse Drive was to be our family home, the place where we all grew up.
+In 1995 Dad moved for the last time to Winchester where he and Mum had almost 15 more years of retirement together.
+Sadly, Dad passed away on September 1, 2009, but is fondly remembered being in his workshop fixing or creating something, usually for someone else or for his potato growing prowess.
+He won the longest potato top in a bucket every year for a local competition.

 My mother did most of the child rearing, while my father worked to support their seven offspring.
 She was the daughter of a Headmaster and was able to teach all of us how to cook, bake, knit, sew and do household chores, skills we all put to good use in our lives to this day.
-Mum lost her mother to T.B. at the age of 20 she then raised her two brothers and five sisters until she left Holland in 1954.
-She was 27 when she boarded a ship to make a new life in New Zealand and the journey was to take six weeks.
-She bravely left all her family behind to meet up with and marry my father on the other side of the world.
+Mum lost her mother to T.B. at the age of 16 she then raised her two brothers and five sisters until she left Holland in 1954.
+She was 27 when she boarded a ship to make a new life in New Zealand and the journey would take six weeks.
+She bravely left all her family behind in the Netherlands to meet up with and marry my father on the other side of the world.
+Sadly, my dear mother passed away after turning 86 in 2012.
+She was a good friend to many families in the community and especially to those in the Dutch community.
+She is greatly missed.

-My brothers are Mathew, an electrician working on yachts in Auckland; Henry, a manager also in Auckland; Will, the fabulous chef formerly of Wanganui and Paratiho fame and now working in Christchurch; and Stan, an auto electrician in Timaru.
-My sisters are Cathy, an insurance broker in Melbourne and Diana, a marketer in Bundaberg, Australia.
-There are 18 grandchildren, 8 in the South Island, 4 in the North Island and 5 in Australia, ranging in age from almost 3 years to 31 years.
+My brothers are Mathew, an electrician working on yachts in Auckland; Henry, a manager also in Auckland; Will, the fabulous chef formerly of Wanganui and Paratiho fame and now working in Nelson.
+Stan, an auto electrician in Timaru.
+My sister Cathy, was an insurance broker in Melbourne, and Diana, a Machine and Parts purchaser for a coal mining company in Queensland, Australia.

-I was educated at Temuka and married a farmer in 1978.
-Life on our 610-acre farm was great and the 3 boys we raised loved the wide-open spaces.
+I was educated at Pleasant Point and Temuka and married a young farmer in 1978.
+Mervyn is the second son of Robert Wilson More and Mary Isobel McAuley More of Totara Downs.
+Life on our 610-acre farm was great and the 3 boys we raised loved the animals and wide-open spaces.
+We also took into our home 8 foster children along with 2 Japanese students Emiko and Yuko; to give them a taste of what we enjoyed.

-In 1989 my second son at the age of nine was diagnosed as having a learning disability, this was a scary time for me as a mother and led me to becoming involved with the local Primary School as parent help, and then to joining S.P.E.L.D., which is an organization, helping children with special learning needs.
+In 1989 my second son at the age of nine was diagnosed as having a learning disability, this was a scary time for me as a mother and led me to becoming involved with the local Pleasant Point Primary School as parent help, and then to joining S.P.E.L.D., which is an organization, helping children with special learning needs.
+A teacher, Mrs. McMillen had done the training and while at a young mothers meeting she demonstrated what to look out for if you fear that your child has dyslexia.
+I went home and the next morning tested him with this lazy eight method to find out for myself if he did have this misunderstood condition and to my amazement and dismay, he did.
+This same dear son made me a Nana in October 2015 with the help of his partner Trish and will again in December 2017.

 TeNgawai Floral Art, (President and Committee member)